Damon-Org/damon-base/README.md

 ## Docker

-Alternatively you can pull docker containers and run the bot from those or make containers locally.
+Alternatively you can develop and build containers locally.

 ### Local Development